abhijit-c/HOGWILD/README.md

 ## TODO

 - Implement HOGWILD for regression over the wine-quality dataset.
-(Fr)
+(Sa)
 - Implement HOGWILD for linear SVM over some interesting data set.
-(Fr)
+(Sa)
 - Produce strong and weak scaling numerical studies for the project.
-(Sa)
+(Su)
 - Produce convergence numerical studies for the project.
-(Sa)
+(Su)
 - State and prove theorems on the convergence of HOGWILD.
 (Su-Th)
 - Discuss and potentially implement improvement of HOGWILD.
 (Su-Th)